 So, when does the “bankruptcy vs debt consolidation” question actually favor debt consolidation?

 When the consumer meets all three of these conditions:

 - He/she cannot file a Chapter 7.

 - She must instead file a Chapter 13 (or possibly even a Ch.
 11).

 - The mandatory Chapter 13 monthly plan payment is more than she can pay.

-In a Chapter 13, there isn’t much flexibility in the plan payments.
+In Chapter 13, there isn’t much flexibility in the plan payments.
 Chapter 13 trustees have a statutory duty to force the Chapter 13 debtor to pay as high a monthly payment as the Code will allow.
 The Bankruptcy Code is not kind in allowing deductions to Ch.
 13 filers.
 Creditors in a debt consolidation plan may be willing to accept much less than the Ch.
 13 plan amount.
 Then, it makes sense to use debt consolidation.

 There is an ideal – or at least some times an advantageous – time for debt consolidation.
-It is a rare time indeed that it gets a better result than bankruptcy, especially a Chapter 7.
+It is a rare time indeed that it gets a better result than bankruptcy, especially Chapter 7.